This is a gear review of the Best Backpacking Pillows in 2022.

 Comfort

-Some of the comfortable pillows are covered in neoprene where others have a rougher external fabric – depending on how you feel about texture and whether your skin is sensitive, you might want to consider if you’ll be able to settle down on top of it before you buy.
+Some of the comfortable pillows are covered in neoprene whereas others have a rougher external fabric – depending on how you feel about texture and whether your skin is sensitive, you might want to consider if you’ll be able to settle down on top of it before you buy.

 The inflatable pillows have the advantage of allowing the head to sink into the pillow depending on how much air was inside.